PS5138/CosmicJournal/replit.md

 This is a clean, minimalist space-themed web application that displays NASA's Astronomy Picture of the Day (APOD).
 The application serves as a meditative space diary, allowing users to view daily astronomical images/videos and explore random entries from the APOD archive.
 Built with a modern full-stack architecture using React, Express, and PostgreSQL.

-**Status**: ✅ Fully functional with NASA API integration, automatic media extraction system, beautiful space-themed UI, interactive Cosmic Time Travel Slider, and Google Analytics tracking (July 28, 2025)
+**Status**: ✅ Fully functional with NASA API integration, seamless automatic video extraction system, beautiful space-themed UI, interactive Cosmic Time Travel Slider, and Google Analytics tracking (July 28, 2025)

 ## User Preferences